 Some of the other advantages of pursuing advanced planning as soon as practical include the fact that the assets transferred to the trust would not be available resources for purposes of the VA nonservice connected pension benefit three years after funding (see our website, or the VA website, for further discussion of this benefit).

-Also the trust would be grandfathered in for purposes of the five year look back.
+Also, the trust would be grandfathered in for purposes of the five year look back.
 In other words, we think it is inevitable that the Medicaid law will change in various ways in the future because of the increasing proportion of the federal budget that is consumed by Medicare and Medicaid expenses.
-It would certainly be easy for one of these changes to be the extension of the five year look back to 10 years.
-Five years is doable; 10 years not so much.
+It would certainly be easy for one of these changes to be the extension of the five year look back to ten years.
+Five years is doable; ten years not so much.

 Another advantage is that we generally include a limited testamentary power of appointment in the trust document.
 This means that the senior(s) can execute a new will at any time after creation of the trust and exercise the power of appointment by changing the ultimate beneficiaries.
 Therefore, the designation of who is going to ultimately acquire these assets is retained by the seniors.
 The power of appointment also enables income tax basis step up at the time of the death of the power holder.
 And, of course, the assets in the trust avoid probate and may also be exempt from the claims of other kinds of creditors other than just long-term care creditors.

 If you have any other questions at all about the strategy, please contact the firm at 772-828-2588 or by email at firstname.lastname@example.org to request our confidential client intake form.